 Inter-assay consistency in reduction in parasite liver burden studies

-Two human active mAbs were tested, AB311 and AB317, that bind to the NANP repeats of P. falciparum CSP.
-These mAbs have previously been shown to bind with high affinity and have in vivo functional activity at a single tested dose (16).
-AB317 has also been previously tested across a range of doses (30-300 µg) and this guided the selection of dose levels for the present study.
-The mAb AB1245 that binds to ookinete antigen Pfs25, was used as an IgG1 isotype matched negative control.
-The main features of the in vivo functional assays here have been described and experimental details of the assays, including the use the parasites expressing luciferase induced bioluminescence as a measure of liver burden, have been recently reported .
+Two human active mAbs were tested, AB311 and AB317, that bind to the NANP repeats of P. falciparum CSP previously shown to bind with high affinity and have in vivo functional activity at a single tested dose (16).
+The mAb AB1245 (24) that binds to ookinete antigen Pfs25, was used as an IgG1 isotype matched negative control.
+The main features of the in vivo functional assays here have been described (34) and experimental details of the assays, including the use the parasites expressing luciferase induced bioluminescence as a measure of liver burden, have been recently reported (20).

 To determine the consistency of the reduction in parasite liver burden assay, seven independent experiments were conducted on separate days with different preparations of infectious sporozoites.
 AB311 was delivered i.v. in a uniform volume of 200ul at indicated doses, while the sporozoite challenge was administered i.v. post mAb delivery.
 In all seven studies, mice that received AB311 showed a dose-dependent reduction of transgenic sporozoite infection in liver as measured by the total flux of bioluminescence (Table 1).
 There was no reduction in transgenic sporozoite infection in mice that received negative control AB1245 (Table 1).
 The inter-assay consistency results are shown in Table 1.
 In mice receiving no antibody treatment (untreated infected), the total flux measures were consistent across studies in overall level (range of log10 flux 6.95 to 7.62).
 Using random effects models to estimate variance of log10 flux, inter- and intra-assay variation were similar and limited among the untreated, infected mice (estimated standard deviations of 0.16 and 0.10 log10 flux or 1.17 and 1.11-fold changes, respectively).
 These results demonstrate very consistent levels of infectious sporozoites delivery, implying good reproducibility in the preparation, handling, and infectivity of sporozoite batches.
 Consistency in total level of infection was also seen across experiments for treated groups receiving AB311 (Table 1).
 Using linear, mixed effects models adjusting for dose variation, the estimated inter-assay variation for treated animals was similar to the inter-assay variation for the infected controls (standard deviation of 0.13 log10 flux or 1.14-fold).
 For intra-assay variation, the standard deviation for log10 flux within all groups receiving AB311 ranged from a high of 0.35 to a low of 0.05 across experiments (Table 1), with a model-estimated standard deviation of 0.20 log10 flux (1.22-fold).
 Taken together, the consistency of total flux data for the treatment groups also implies reproducible handling and delivery of mAbs as well as consistent measurement of liver infection by bioluminescence.